-On December 1, 2020, Nasdaq filed a proposal (SR-Nasdaq-2020-081) to require each listed Company, subject to certain exceptions, to have, or explain why it does not have, at least two diverse directors on its board (the "Diversity Rule").
-In order to help advance diversity on Company boards and to help Companies prepare for and, if approved, comply with the Diversity Rule, Nasdaq offers Eligible Companies complimentary access to two seats of a board recruiting solution, which will allow Companies to identify and evaluate diverse board candidates.
+On December 1, 2020, Nasdaq filed a proposal (SR-Nasdaq-2020-081) to require each listed Company, subject to certain exceptions, to have, or explain why it does not have, at least two diverse directors on its board (the "Diversity Objective").
+A company with five or fewer directors on its board would have to have, or explain why it does not have, at least one diverse director on its board.
+In order to help advance diversity on Company boards and to help Companies prepare for and, if approved, comply with the Diversity Objective, Nasdaq offers Eligible Companies complimentary access to two seats of a board recruiting solution, which will allow Companies to identify and evaluate diverse board candidates.
 Until December 1, 2022, any Eligible Company that requests access to this service through the Nasdaq Listing Center will receive complimentary access for one-year from the initiation of the service.
 This service has a retail value of approximately \$10,000 per year.